wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 | portMask | Ports that this uop can be scheduled on. |
 | extraSlots | Blocks the port on which the uop is scheduled from dispatching for this number of cycles. |

+### Registers

+To model data flow dependencies between uops and between instructions, we store source and destination registers in `struct DynUop`.
+A uop cannot be issued before all its dependent source registers become available (i.e. uops that write to them are committed).
+A uop updates the timestamp of these registers when it commits to "wake up" following uops.
+To model dependencies between instructions, we directly use architectural registers, which are obtained from PIN, as source (destination) operands for uops that read the operand from a previous instruction (write the result for a later instruction).
+To model dependencies between uops, we use temporary registers that may not physically exist on a chip, but are just there to encode the dependency.
+In practice, these temporary "registers" may just be ROB entries.
+All registers are represented using a constant register number.

+Register number constants are defined in decoder.h